Why Mini Storage Steel Buildings Dominate the Self-Storage Industry

 Construction

-If you’re using a steel building kit, confirm what the “kit” includes and what it doesn’t (site work, slab, MEP, and installation may not be included).
+For a more detailed breakdown, see our full guide on pre-engineered metal building construction timelines.
+If you’re using a mini storage building kit, confirm what the “kit” includes and what it doesn’t.
+Site work, slab, MEP, and installation may not be included.
 A clear scope of work prevents surprise change orders and makes bids easier to compare.

 Cost Factors